 “Students (Customers) First” is the mantra of R&DE and our strategic goals reflect our commitment to delivering quality and excellence to our constituents every day.
 In R&DE, “Excellence is defined by aligning our strategic goals and performance with our vision.”

-Process non-standard requests, initiate appropriate documentation and notify other departments and/or coordinate with outside agencies as needed.
+Process special requests as directed, initiate appropriate documentation and notify other departments and/or coordinate with outside agencies as needed.

-Work closely with others in department to identify and correct problems and make recommendations to remedy problems.
+Work closely with management to identify and correct issues and make recommendations to remedy problems.

-May represent Stanford at public events, such as fairs, athletic events and registrations, greet and serve as a resource on unit and general inquiries
+May also represent Guest House at public events, such as fairs, athletic events and registrations, greet customers and serve as a resource for Guest House enquiries.

 - - Other duties may also be assigned